A modal analysis of the behavior of inertial particles in turbulence: One-dimensional unimodal excitation

 In total, there are two non-dimensional parameters that appear in Eq.~\eqref{lambda_4th}, which are $\Phi$ and $\omega$.
-Since $\Phi$ and $\omega$ are normalized by $\tau^2$ and $\tau$, respectively, the effect of Stokes number is embedded in both parameters.
-Equation~\eqref{Phi_def} and consequently Eq.~\eqref{lambda_4th} also represent multidimensional isotropic flows as long as $\tilde \rho^{\rm Q}$ contains only a single frequency.
+In Section \ref{intro}, we employed particle relaxation time $\tau$ to normalize all parameters.
+Since $\Phi$ and $\omega$ are normalized by $\tau^2$ and $\tau$, respectively, the effect of Stokes number, viz. $\tau_\eta/\tau$, is embedded in both parameters.
+Equation~\eqref{Phi_def} and consequently Eq.~\eqref{lambda_4th} also represent multi-dimensional isotropic flows as long as $\tilde \rho^{\rm Q}$ contains only a single frequency.